Elizabeth Robbins Stone

-Born in Connecticut and raised in New York, Elizabeth Hickok was married and widowed twice and had 8 children from her first marriage to Dr. Ezekiel Robbins.
-Most of her adulthood was spent as a pioneer, building homes and businesses with her husbands in Missouri, Illinois, Minnesota and Colorado.
+Born in Connecticut and raised in New York, Elizabeth Hickok was married and widowed twice and had eight children from her first marriage to Ezekiel Robbins.
+Most of her adulthood was spent as a pioneer, building homes and businesses with her husbands in Missouri, Illinois, Minnesota, and Colorado.
 Both of her husbands participated in developing statehoods: Ezekiel Robbins in Illinois and Lewis Stone in Minnesota.

-At about 62 years of age, Elizabeth and her second husband, Lewis Stone, took their wagon from Minnesota to Denver, Colorado where they operated a hotel for a few years.
-They then went north to Camp Collins, Colorado and built a house to provide the army officers' mess.

-After her second husband, Lewis Stone, died, Elizabeth Stone ran the first hotel in the Fort Collins area, serving Overland Trail travelers.
+At about 62 years of age, Elizabeth and her second husband, Lewis Stone, took their wagon from Minnesota to Denver, Colorado, where they operated a hotel for a few years.
+They then went north to Camp Collins, Colorado, and built a house to provide the army officers' mess.
+After Lewis Stone died, Elizabeth ran the first hotel in the Fort Collins area, serving Overland Trail travelers.
 Stone financed and initiated businesses to support the growth in and around the Fort Collins, Colorado, area.
-With her partner, Henry Clay Peterson, she had the first mill in Larimer County, Colorado, and the second mill in Colorado.
+With her partner, Henry Clay Peterson, she established the first mill in Larimer County, Colorado, and the second mill in the state.
 The settlement's first school was started in her home by her niece, Elizabeth Keays.
-After the "Great Fire of Denver" in 1863, she financed the building of the first brick kiln in the region.
+After the Great Fire of Denver in 1863, she financed the building of the first brick kiln in the region.
 She owned and operated several hotels.

 Early life

 Elizabeth Hickok was born in Hartford, Connecticut, on September 21, 1801, to David and Adah Hickok.
-The Hickok family moved to Watertown, New York in 1805.
-In the early 19th century education for girls was not generally considered important, the rationale was that as women they would be primarily responsible for household duties and raising children which would not require them to be literate.
+The Hickok family moved to Watertown, New York, in 1805.
+In the early 19th century, education for girls was not generally considered important; the rationale was that as women they would be primarily responsible for household duties and raising children, which would not require them to be literate.
 Unlike many girls at that time, Hickok learned to read and write.